The Classification of Two-Dimensional Extended Topological Field Theories: The Structured Classification

 \begin{step} Identify the $\cF$-structures on the interval, and on the left and right elbows, up to $\cF$-bordism. \end{step}

-Finally, we will need to prove that $h: \sB^\cF \to \bord_2^\cF$ is fully-faithful on 2-morphisms.
-In the unoriented case, we proved this using the Planar Decomposition Theorems \ref{PlanarDecompositionTheorem} and \ref{PlanarDecompMovesThm}.
-To prove this in the setting of $\cF$-structures we must adapt the planar decomposition theorem to the setting of $\cF$-structures.
+Finally, we will need to construct a bijection between equivalence classes of our new planar diagrams and equivalence classes of $\cF$-2-bordisms.
+In the unoriented case, we proved this using the Planar Decomposition Theorem~\ref{thm:bordismplanardecomp} To prove this in the setting of $\cF$-structures we must adapt the planar decomposition theorem to the setting of $\cF$-structures.
 The Planar Decomposition Theorem decomposes into simple parts.
 First there is the local analysis of maps to $\R^2$.
 This doesn't change in the setting of $\cF$-structures.

 The local analysis allows us to do several things.
 Given an $\cF$-2-bordism, we may choose a generic map to $\R^2$.
 Via the graphic, and after making some choices, this gives us a way to cut up our surface, in a bicategorical fashion, into elementary pieces.
 We must first understand what $\cF$-structures are allowed on these pieces.